OpenRiak/riak_kv/docs/ReplicationGuide.md

 ### Enable a Real-Time Sink

-There are five configuration items required to set up a sink for real-time replication.
-They are all set via `riak.conf`:
+There are five configuration items required to set up a sink for real-time replication: enablement, queue definition, peers, workers and peer discovery.
+All elements are set via `riak.conf`:

 - `replrtq_enablesink = enabled`.
 - `replrtq_sinkqueue = <sink_cluster_name>`;